bitpanda-labs/loggo2/README.md

     # 11.05 2018 17:40:05 Boom!   dev
 ```

 Notably, you can choose the exception type to be raised.
 Also, any keyword arguments are treated as extra data for the logger.
+Also bear in mind that if a class or function is decorated with `Loggo`, errors are automatically logged, so `LoggedException` is best used when you aren't already relying on `Loggo` for generally.

 ## Tests